forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 Force.com Canvas is a mechanism for consuming third-party applications within Salesforce.
 Its goal is to connect applications at a UI level instead of just an API level.
 The purpose of this GitHub repository is to provide third-party applications with a Java/JavaScript SDK and examples so you can easily integrate canvas-style applications into Salesforce, while developing in the technology and platform of your choice.

-The best place to get started building canvas applications is the [online developer's guide](http://www.salesforce.com/us/developer/docs/platform_connect/index.htm).
+The best place to get started building canvas applications is the [online developer guide][1].

 Currently, we provide Java examples in this repository, but you can develop in whatever language you prefer.
 Most of the integration with Salesforce is through JavaScript and REST.
 You can also run and test your application locally from your own host, or from [Heroku](http://www.heroku.com/).

 ### Examples

 This SDK contains some basic Java examples.
-We recommend you explore the [Heroku Quick Start](http://www.salesforce.com/us/developer/docs/platform_connect/index_Left.htm#CSHID=quick_start_simple_create_app.htm|StartTopic=Content%2Fquick_start_simple_create_app.htm|SkinName=webhelp), for additional examples in Java and Ruby.
+We recommend you explore the [Heroku Quick Start][2], for additional examples in Java and Ruby.

-For other examples and resources, check out [DeveloperForce.com](http://wiki.developerforce.com/page/Force.com_Canvas)
+For other examples and resources, check out the [developer guide][1].

-### Documentation
-The [Force.com Canvas Developer's Guide](http://www.salesforce.com/us/developer/docs/platform_connectpre/canvas_framework.pdf) is a good resource.

 ### Prerequisites

 Below are some useful commands and links for your convenience.
-Before you use them, you'll need to make sure you have the necessary software installed on your computer [here](http://www.salesforce.com/us/developer/docs/platform_connect/index_Left.htm#CSHID=quick_start_prereqs.htm|StartTopic=Content%2Fquick_start_prereqs.htm|SkinName=webhelp).
+Before you use them, you'll need to make sure you have the necessary software installed on your computer [here][3].

 ### How to clone the SDK repository